 Instant messaging platform WhatsApp has moved the Delhi High Court on the grounds that the new IT rules would cause the platform to ‘break privacy protections.’

-Messaging platform WhatsApp is worried that it might go against its end-to-end encryption stance that pledges to never read or store messages on their servers, resulting in a stalemate between the company and government.
+WhatsApp is worried that the social media intermediary IT rules will go against its 'end-to-end encryption' stance that pledges to never read or store messages on their servers, resulting in a stalemate between the company and government.

 Hashing is a process of solving a problem efficiently by listing them in order.
 It is a process where a piece of data is masked with a fixed value so that it can be easily traced when needed.